-Video signal may be exported from the MakotoTM Console by connecting an external monitor to the system with a DVI-D cable.
-Connecting the DVI-D cable to the Video Out connector will export 1920x1080 pixel image of the Physician Monitor display.
+Video signal may be exported from the MakotoTM System by connecting an external monitor to the system with a DVI-D cable.
+Connecting the DVI-D cable to the Video Out connector will export a 1920x1080 pixel image replicating the Physician Monitor display.